 How long do abortion pills take to arrive in Malta?

-Abortion pills from Women on Web generally arrive in 1-3 weeks, while those from Women Help Women may take a bit longer, although the shipping times of Women Help Women have improved recently.
+Abortion pills from Women on Web and Women help Women generally arrive in one to two weeks.
 However, delivery times vary because the organisations often use different methods of postage.
 If the pills do not arrive or are late, please contact the organisation you ordered them from.